Top 5 Ranked Mens Indoor Volleyball Players Of All Time

 1. Karch Kiraly

 Karch Kiraly is probably the most talented and overall best volleyball player ever.
-Not only was he widely successful on the court, but also he transitioned into beach volleyball and was dominant, earning himself some praise also as one of the best beach volleyball players ever.
+Not only was he widely successful on the court, but also transitioned into beach volleyball and was dominant, earning himself some praise also as one of the best beach volleyball players ever.
 But here, let's focus on Kiraly's glories indoors.
-Kiraly was successful at every point at his volleyball career, from his teenage years playing high school volleyball all the way to his coaching career, after retirement.
+Kiraly was successful at every point in his volleyball career, from his teenage years playing high school volleyball all the way to his coaching career, after retirement.
 Kiraly was a fierce competitor, with a desire to win above all else.
 The combination of his mindset with the talent of a once-in-a-lifetime player are why he is considered to be the best volleyball player in history.
-Kiraly established himself as a winner early in his career, only losing 5 games in four years as a student-athlete at UCLA.
+Kiraly established himself as a winner early in his career, only losing five games in four years as a student-athlete at UCLA.
 While taking his team to three national titles, Kiraly also earned All-American honors all four years.

-After an immensely successful career at the international indoor and beach volleyball levels, Karch Kiraly became coach Kiraly, teaching new athletes about the ways of volleyball.
+After an immensely successful playing career at the international indoor and beach volleyball levels, Karch Kiraly became coach Kiraly, teaching new athletes about the ways of volleyball.
 As a coach of the United States Women's volleyball team, Kiraly won one World Championship and one bronze medal in the 2016 Olympics, extending his legacy even more.
-Kiraly's accomplishments, talent, style, and history in volleyball are what make him the best volleyball player in history.
-It will be hard to ever be anyone in volleyball like Karch Kiraly.
+Kiraly's accomplishments, talent, style, and history in volleyball are what make him the best volleyball player ever.

-Playing for his country's national team Giba became one of the most successful volleyball players ever, winning every single major international volleyball title throughout his 19-year-long national team career.
+With Giba on the court, Brazil's national team has never finished a single competition without a medal.
+Playing for his country's national team, Giba became one of the most successful volleyball players ever, winning every single major international volleyball title throughout his 19-year-long national team career.

 Giba won the Olympic Gold medal with Brazil in 2004, and was elected the tournament's MVP.
 He would also win two silver medals in the next two editions, totaling four participations and three straight medals.

-Throughout his career Giba has won a total of 8 MVP awards in international competitions, which include: Olympic Games, FIVB World Cup, South American Championship, FIVB World League, FIVB Senior World Championships, Pan American Games, FIVB U19 World Championships, and FIVB U21 World Championships.
+Throughout his career Giba has won a total of eight MVP awards in international competitions, which include: Olympic Games, FIVB World Cup, South American Championship, FIVB World League, FIVB Senior World Championships, Pan American Games, FIVB U19 World Championships, and FIVB U21 World Championships.